JanGiese/notion_todo/README.md

 -- | --
 `todo` | Shows all todos

+## Prerequisites
+- You need to have a notion account and a notion integration token.
+You can get one by following the instructions [here](https://developers.notion.com/docs/getting-started).
+- You need to create a database from the Notion´s official ToDo template.
+You can find it [here](https://www.notion.so/Notion-To-Do-List-Template-0b2e2d8980b74c5e8e8c1e6c0f8b4b4e).
+- You need to share the database with the integration token you created before.

 ## Installation

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).